-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 6 of this prospectus.
-You should also read carefully the risk factors described in our Securities and Exchange Commission filings, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, before investing in our common stock.
+Investing in these securities involves risks.
+You should carefully read the risk factors described in our Securities and Exchange Commission filings, including those described under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2013, before investing in our securities.